我要评分

 ipvsadm -A -f 11 -s wrr

-In the preceding command, 11 is obtained by running the iptables xxxx -j MARK --set-mark 11 command.
-For example, you can use 80 and 443 in one command and use the ipvsadm tool to perform unified scheduling.
+In the preceding command, 11 is set using the iptables xxxx -j MARK --set-mark 11 command.
+Similarly, you can group traffic from ports 80 and 443 under the same mark and use ipvsadm to balance the load.

 ipvsadm Operations on the RS